Frequently Asked Questions

 Step 5 – Once they’ve signed the agreements GCI will authorise the order with Velorbis.
 Velorbis will then confirm and be in touch with the employee regarding proceeding with placing the order online.
 The employee must select this payment method: ‘Pay with voucher’ during check out (see image below).:

 Step 6 – The employee will receive an order confirmation from Velorbis via email.

 Step 7 – GCI will then send the employer a copy of their signed salary sacrifice agreement and their paid VAT receipt.

-Can I get a tax-free Velorbis bicycle through my work as part of the Bike2Work scheme?
+Can I get a tax-free Velorbis bicycle and e-bikes through my work as part of the Bike2Work scheme?

 You can indeed.
 Please see below how the ordering process works: